bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_04.md

 private key c64bf4124a706e8e1d2679d2d37919d223abd76b8b0ec435b28b1447a200...
 ```

+Q1.
+Why is Bitcoin address much shorter than the public key we generated?

 The randomness in the algorithm ensures that you get different public and private keys everytime you run it.
 So let us use the following keys:

 ```